DurgaPrasadsampatirao/Credit-EDA-and-scoring/README.md

 ## Project Overview
 This project focuses on performing Exploratory Data Analysis (EDA) and building a credit scoring model using a dataset with various financial and demographic features.
 The goal is to analyze customer credit profiles, identify key risk factors, and develop a predictive model to estimate a hypothetical credit score based on the dataset.
----
-## Project Overview
-This project focuses on performing Exploratory Data Analysis (EDA) and building a credit scoring model using a dataset with various financial and demographic features.
-The goal is to analyze customer credit profiles, identify key risk factors, and develop a predictive model to estimate a hypothetical credit score based on the dataset.

 Project link: [Credit EDA & Scoring Project](https://colab.research.google.com/drive/1861CsbKxc3uuSpLnYEFTj5wduqj0Lre3?usp=sharing)